Cross-Disciplinary Learning and Teaching Initiative

 Remuneration will be made available following completion of any given workshop as well as completion of the post-workshop requirements indicated above.

-Proposals will be reviewed by the Steering Committee of the Center for Teaching and Learning, and that Committee will advance recommendations to the Provost and Dean of the Faculty.
+Proposals will be reviewed by the Steering Committee of the Center for Teaching and Learning, which is chaired by the Associate Dean for Faculty Development.

-Preference in selection will be given to workshops whose members are tenured and tenure-track faculty, Forensics-track faculty, and Senior Lecturers.
+Preference in selection will be given to workshops whose members are tenured and tenure-track faculty, Senior Lecturers, or Senior Adjunct Assistant Professors.
 Preference will also be given to workshops whose members have not previously participated in a CDLTI workshop (but persons who have done so are encouraged to apply).
 Participation by other members of the instructional staff is not precluded, but does require special justification by the coordinator in order to demonstrate how such participation will enhance the ongoing academic program of the College.